alokright/WeatherApp-UnityPlugin/README.md

 The WeatherApp Plugin for Unity provides C# APIs for accessing various ways to access temperature using Weather API [https://api.open-meteo.com/v1/forecast?latitude=19.07&longitude=72.87&timezone=IST&daily=t] and fetching location details from the device.
+Permission flow is handled by the plugin and there is no need to change launcher activity.

 ## Version support